schneider128k/machine_learning_course/README.md

 These notes explain how to compute the gradients for neural networks consisting of multiple dense layers.
 I will not go over the mathematical derivation of the backpropagation algorithm.
 Fortunately, the gradients are computed automatically in Keras.

-My notes are mostly based on chapter 2 "How the backpropagation algorithm works" of the book [Neural Networks and Deep Learning](http://neuralnetworksanddeeplearning.com/).
+My notes are mostly based on chapter 2 "How the backpropagation algorithm works" of the book "[Neural Networks and Deep Learning](http://neuralnetworksanddeeplearning.com/)".

 - [Notes on forward propagation, backpropagation algorithm for computing partial derivatives wrt weights and biases](https://github.com/schneider128k/machine_learning_course/blob/master/slides/neural_networks.pdf)

 ###  Numpy implementation of backpropagation algorithm

-My code is based on the code described in chapter 5 "Getting started with neural networks" of the book [Deep Learning and the Game of Go](https://www.manning.com/books/deep-learning-and-the-game-of-go).
+My code is based on the code described in chapter 5 "Getting started with neural networks" of the book "[Deep Learning and the Game of Go](https://www.manning.com/books/deep-learning-and-the-game-of-go)".

 - [Code for creating sequential neural networks with dense layers and training them with backprop and mini-batch SGD](https://github.com/schneider128k/machine_learning_course/blob/master/code/neural_network.py); currently, code is limited to (1) mean squared error loss and (2) sigmoid activations.